DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         string (limited to 2 characters), required
       </p>
       <p class="govuk-body">
         The sex of the trainee.
-Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/sexid">HESA sex identifier field</a>
+        '10'	Female
+        '11'	Male
+        '12'	Other
+        '96'	Information refused
+        '99'	Not available
       </p>
       <p class="govuk-body">
         Example: <code>10</code>